 Explores attitudes towards adolescence as a distinctive psychological, social and moral state, using contemporary and time-honored works from various cultures.
 Pays particular attention to contemporary adolescent issues, history of young adult literature, significant trends in young adult literature, and the role of young adult literature in the literacy development process.

 Introduces advanced theory to critically reflect upon workplace genres and values to situate technical communication into broader political and global contexts.
 Teaches user-centered document design, including initial proposals and research, drafting, collaboration, usability testing, and document management.
 Emphasizes designing documents for local and university clients.

 Examines key issues and theories in technical communication.
 May be taken twice with different topics.
-Lab access fee of $12 for computers applies.

 Applies a variety of advanced techniques for writing and especially revising fiction which includes readings in form, theory, and published works, with an emphasis on workshopping, revising, and preparing for publication, public readings, and graduate school.

 Provides advanced instruction in practices and techniques for generating, writing, and revising original poetry.
 Focuses on contemporary poetry and critical theories associated with contemporary poetry.
 Investigates various approaches to writing poetry through a series of readings, writing exercises, and revision assignments.
 Utilizes the creative writing workshop as the primary method of critical engagement with original poetry writing.

 Puts into practice a variety of techniques for writing and revising original poetry.
 Includes poetry readings, memorizations, workshopping, and submission of original poetry to literary journals.
 Focuses on contemporary poetry and critical theories associated with contemporary poetry.
 Includes workshop methodology.